What is JMAP?

 The JMAP protocol is transport agnostic and can be easily transported over a WebSocket, for example, as well as HTTP.

-Why do labels apply to messages not threads?
+Why do keywords/mailboxes apply to messages, not threads?

 Mutable state has to be stored per-message, for example the